Phlebotomy

 Year # of Graduates # of Graduates Taking Certification Exam % Certification Pass Rate

-* Certification is not a requirement to obtain employment in the state of Georgia.
+* Certification is not a requirement to obtain employment in Georgia.

-Students may elect to not sit for certification but able to obtain employment in the field.
+Students may elect not to sit for certification but be able to obtain employment in the field.

 Job Placement Rates: